ham1115/Pi-Hole_config/blocklists.md

-# 📋 Blocklists
+📋 Blocklists

 Pi-hole's effectiveness depends largely on its blocklists.
 This document outlines the blocklists used in this setup and the rationale for each.
+There are more blocklists available [here](https://github.com/hagezi/dns-blocklists)

 ---